omgswap/omgswap-v2-site/src/pages/docs/v2/10-API/02-entities.md

 ## Historical Entities

-The subgraph tracks aggregated information grouped by days to provide insights to daily activity on Uniswap.
+The subgraph tracks aggregated information grouped by days to provide insights to daily activity on OMGSwap.
 While [time travel queries](https://blocklytics.org/blog/ethereum-blocks-subgraph-made-for-time-travel/) can be used for direct comparison against values in the past, it is much more expensive to query grouped data.
 For this reason the subgraph tracks information grouped in daily buckets, using timestamps provided by contract events.
 These entities can be used to query things like total volume on a given day, price of a token on a given day, etc.

 For each DayData type, a new entity is created each day.

-### UniswapDayData
+### OMGSwapDayData

 Tracks data across all pairs aggregated into a daily bucket.